List on Bids44 →

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: If you’re on a budget and prioritize reliable, efficient cooling over cutting-edge smart features, a used Daikin 1.5 Ton Inverter AC is an excellent pick.
-Look for units that are 3-5 years old, have clear service records, and pass the pre-purchase inspection with flying colours.
-Aim for a “Good” condition unit in the ₹20,000-₹28,000 range, or a “Like New” one if your budget stretches to ₹30,000-₹35,000.
-If your budget is higher and you want the absolute latest in efficiency and smart tech, consider a brand new Daikin 1.5 Ton 5-star Inverter AC for its full warranty and advanced features.
+For buyers: If you’re on a budget but need reliable, energy-efficient cooling, a used Daikin 1.5 Ton Inverter AC is an excellent choice.
+Look for units that are 3-5 years old, have a clean service history, and pass all the inspection checks, especially the cooling performance.
+Aim for a “Good” condition unit in the ₹20,000-₹28,000 range.
+If your budget stretches higher, consider saving up for a brand new Daikin 5-star inverter model for the latest efficiency and a full warranty.

 Personalized estimate